withastro/astro/.changeset/khaki-emus-wait.md

 "astro": patch
 ---

-Instruct vite to not look for an external vite config file when creating a server
+Fixes an issue where some CLI commands attempted to directly read vite config files.